jamesvdinh/deepast/segmentation/model_optimization_framework/README.md

 # Model Optimization Framework for nnUNet

 This framework provides a structured approach to model optimization for nnUNet, including hyperparameter tuning and other optimization techniques.
-It automates the process of creating trainer variants, running training, performing inference, evaluating models, and comparing results.
+It automates the process of creating trainer variants, running training, performing inference, and evaluating models.

 ## Components

 The framework consists of the following components:

-1. **Configuration file (`config.yml`)**: Defines the hyperparameter space to explore
+1. **Configuration file (`configs/config.yml`)**: Defines the hyperparameter space to explore
 2. **Trainer generator (`generate_trainers.py`)**: Creates trainer variant classes
 3. **Training script (`run_training.py`)**: Executes training for all configurations
 4. **Inference script (`run_inference.py`)**: Runs inference on test data